wazuh/wazuh-documentation/source/user-manual/overview.rst

 Overview
 ================

 This manual provides information for users of Wazuh that is an open source project for security visibility, compliance and infrastructure monitoring.
 It was born as a fork of OSSEC HIDS.
 The manual describes how each capability works and how to configure them.
-Also, this section explains the Wazuh RESTful API features and configuration aswell how to install, update, and contribute to :doc:`Wazuh Ruleset<ruleset/index>`.
+Also, this section explains the Wazuh RESTful API features and configuration as well how to install, update, and contribute to :doc:`Wazuh Ruleset<ruleset/index>`.

 Wazuh server